 The Department of Modern and Classical Languages, Literatures and Cultures offers a graduate program leading to the M.A.
 (Plan A or B) degree in German.
 Competence in another foreign language, normally French, in addition to German is required for graduate degrees.

-Personal Statement (Tell us something about your interest in German Studies and why you want to work towards your MA.|
+|Personal Statement Instructions||Tell us something about your interest in German Studies and why you want to work towards your MA.|

 Get more information about going to the University of Kentucky